audreyt/lith-ddblock/README.txt

 ADVANCED SLIDESHOWS
 -------------------
 See the Advanced slideshow tutorial on http://ddblock.myalbums.biz/node/747 for a tutorial how to make advanced slideshows.

 TROUBLESHOOTING
 ---------------
 * If a dynamic display block is not displayed, check the following steps:

   - Is the 'view dynamic display blocks' permission enabled?
   - Did you put the block in one of the regions?

+  Also have a look in the FAQ

 FAQ
 ---
+For Frequently Asked Questions - http://ddblock.myalbums.biz/faq

 CONTACT
 -------